ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("PK")` contains methods to estimate PK parameters using non-compartmental theory and provides facilities to obtain confidence intervals and perform tests for single analysis as well as bioequivalence studies.

--   `r pkg("PowerTOST", priority = "core")`{#PowerTOST} contains functions to calculate power and sample size for various study designs used for bioequivalence studies.
-See function known.designs() for study designs covered.
+-   `r pkg("PowerTOST", priority = "core")` is a specialized R package designed to support the planning and evaluation of bioequivalence studies.
+It offers a comprehensive set of functions for calculating statistical power, sample size, and confidence intervals across a wide range of study designs.

 -   `r pkg("replicateBE")` Performs comparative bioavailability calculations for Average Bioequivalence with Expanding Limits (ABEL).
 Implemented are 'Method A' and 'Method B' and the detection of outliers.